up2060795/UP2060795-Coursework-2/README.md

 - Same CNN architecture
 - Same optimiser and number of training epochs

+Results show that:

+- Sigmoid suffers from vanishing gradients and fails to learn effectively

+- ReLU provides a strong baseline performance

+- LeakyReLU improves training stability and convergence

-Results show that ReLU converges faster and achieves higher validation accuracy than Tanh, highlighting the importance of activation function choice in CNNs.
+This highlights the importance of activation function choice in CNNs.

 --------------------------------------------------------------------------------------------------